hardbyte/rpython-post/readme.md

 ```

 What happens in our compiler when turning `-2.0` into bytecode?
 Assume we've just
 pulled the token `MINUS` from the scanner.
-Every expression has to start with a
+Every expression **has** to start with some
+type of prefix - whether that is:
+- a bracket group `(`,
+- a number `2`,
-prefix whether that is a bracket group `(`, a primary `2`, or a prefix unary operator `-`.
+- or a prefix unary operator `-`.

-Knowing that, our compiler assumes there is a `prefix` handler in the rule table
+Knowing that, our compiler assumes there is a `prefix` handler in the rule table - in
-- in this case it points us at the `unary` handler.
+this case it points us at the `unary` handler.

 ```python
     def parse_precedence(self, precedence):